kantale/BME_17/exercises.md

 ## Files
 ### 14
-The HUGO Gene Nomenclature Committee or else HGNC is a committee which is responsible for maintaining gene names along with informatation regarding their location and function.
+The HUGO Gene Nomenclature Committee or else HGNC is a committee which is responsible for maintaining gene names along with information regarding their location and function.

 In this site: https://www.genenames.org/download/statistics-and-files/ there is a list with all datasets maintained from HGNC.
 You can see that these files are available in TSV (Tab Separated Values) and also in JSON.